holdensparacino/snowstudy.github.io/site_description.md

 ### Site tools

-The site uses [GitHub Pages](https://pages.github.com) to host and organize files.
+This site uses [GitHub Pages](https://pages.github.com) to host and organize files.

 The design is a modified [Cayman](https://pages-themes.github.io/cayman/) theme.